microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/03-BuildPipeline.md

         **Hint:** Use a command line task that allows you to run the shell script.

     3. Add a task to get Azure ML Workspace connection using Workspace.py in "service/code" folder.
-This will establish connection to Azure ML workspace by using yourd workspace details in config.json file.
+This will establish connection to Azure ML workspace by using your workspace details in config.json file.

         **Hint:** Use a command line task that allows you to run the python script.